 Generally, food is not allowed in the library; however, light, pre-packaged snacks that are not damaging to the collection or distracting to others are permitted.
 Beverages in bottles that can be re-closed (screw-top) or other containers with lids are permitted.

 Since 1986 the law library has been a selective depository for United States government documents.
 These items, found through Encore, are available to the public.

-Law faculty and students may request, through interlibrary loan, materials not available in the law library or the Hesburgh Library.
-Electronic forms are available on the library’s Web page.
+Law faculty and students may borrow materials not available in the law library or the Hesburgh Libraries through interlibrary loan using the ILLiad borrowing system available on the library’s Web page.

 The law library is for serious research and study.
 Please refrain from loud conversation and other inappropriate behavior.
 Non-law students may not use the library as a study hall.
 Anyone violating library policies may be ejected.